 (In 2003): We are a specialty pharmaceutical company that acquires, markets and sells brand name prescription drugs through our U.S. direct sales force and international commercialization partners.
 We focus on the treatment of central nervous system (“CNS”) diseases and gastroenterological disorders, which are served by a concentrated group of physicians such as neurologists and gastroenterologists.
 Our strategy is to acquire pharmaceutical products that we believe have sales growth potential, are promotionally responsive to a focused and targeted sales

-, and complement our existing products.
+and marketing effort, and complement our existing products.
 In addition, through corporate collaborations, we intend to develop new patented intranasal formulations of medications previously approved by the Food and Drug Administration (“FDA”).
 For the year ended December 31, 2003, our total revenues were $14.1 million.

 (In 2005): We are a specialty pharmaceutical company that focuses on novel therapeutics for the treatment of diseases and disorders of the central nervous system (“CNS”).
 Our current commercial CNS product is H.P.
 Acthar Gel® (“Acthar”), an injectable drug that is approved for the treatment of certain CNS disorders with an inflammatory component, including the treatment of flares associated with multiple sclerosis (“MS”), and is also commonly used in treating patients with infantile spasm, an epileptic syndrome.